-&lt;sup>4 See Notice 2014-4, 2014-2 I.R.B (January 6, 2014).
+4 See Notice 2014-4, 2014-2 I.R.B (January 6, 2014).

 3. Deductibility of Contributions.
-The latest Group Ruling determination letter assures donors that contributions to subordinate organizations listed in the 2018 OCD are deductible for federal income, gift, and estate tax purposes.
+The latest Group Ruling affirmation letter assures donors that contributions to subordinate organizations listed in the 2023 OCD and the forthcoming 2024 OCD are deductible for federal income, gift, and estate tax purposes.